Rewardable Entities

 Hotspots and ECC Compact Keys

-Hotspots on the Helium network currently are uniquely identified by their ECC Compact Public Keys
+Hotspots on the Helium Network currently are uniquely identified by their ECC Compact Public Keys.

 As such, the Helium Solana implementation enforces that all NFTs are unique by ECC Compact keys.